TanmayAmbadkar/Testcase-generator/README.md

 # Testcase-generator
-Really wanted to try making one in java, to learn a good amount of file handling Keep the name of your file logic, followed by the respective extension.
+Really wanted to try making one in java, to learn a good amount of file handling.

 # How to use
 Step 1) Open the TCCreation.java file, and write down the format of your test cases.

 Step 2) Place the logic file in the same folder as the Driver.java file.
 Name this file logic.\*, where \* is the extension of your logic file

 Step 3) Run the driver program

 In your Command prompt, type the following